Last Updated on

 Although the guitar may lack a showy display of cosmetic grandiosity, each detail has been executed flawlessly.
 Made in North America, it has S&P’s touch of a hand-polished satin sheen semi-gloss, and it also features a center back strip displaying a transition between dark and light woods.

 The guitar has a dark brown plastic binding with a cream top purfling.
+It also makes our list of 5 great acoustic guitars that are under $1000.

 True to a full-size dreadnought body shape, the neck joins the body at the 14th fret with dot inlays along the rosewood fingerboard.
 White bridge pins with black dots securely sit in the rosewood bridge alongside the TUSQ saddle.